davidBelanger/torch-util/README.md

 # torch-nlp-util #
-Utility code and examples for doing NLP in the torch deep learning library.
+This project provides utility code and examples for doing NLP in the torch deep learning library.
 We take care of the dirty work, like managing mappings from strings to ints for features, handling out-of-vocabulary words, and padding data so that it fits nicely on a GPU.
 The pipeline takes raw text data as input.
-No preprocessing necessary.
-Instead, you get to play around with new architectures!
+This allows you to focus on playing around with new architectures!

 ## Overview ##